sillyhatday/GAMEBOY-74XX-512KB-EPROM/README.md

  **Compatability**

  Every single MBC1 based game under 512KB that doesn't require saving works perfectly.
 Well that is the theory, but I've tried a bunch of games and they all work great.
 This is great for early games from the Gameboys life.
-Mostly they didn't have a save function back then and you just remembered your high scores.
+Mostly they didn't have a save function back then, so you just remembered your high scores.
 Look in the COMPAT file for games I have tested myself.